markjprice/apps-services-net8/docs/ch04-gremlin.md

 *Figure 4A.10: Querying for products that cost more than $90*

 7. Close the browser.

+# Exercise 3.1A – Test your knowledge

+Answer the following questions:
+7. What is the difference between a **vertex** and an **edge** in a graph database?
+8. What package should you reference to programmatically execute Gremlin scripts?
+9. What Gremlin command returns all vertices that have a label of `product` and have a property named `unitsInStock` with more than 10 units in stock?
+10. Why do some edges have weights?

 > This is the end of the bonus section about Gremlin API.